TahaYounis/Alayman-Voice/README.md

 •	Dagger hilt : provides a standard way to incorporate Dagger dependency injection into an Android application.

-•	Classes like MediaBrowserCompat, ConcatenatingMediaSource, DefaultDataSource.Factory, MediaSessionCompat, TimelineQueueNavigator
+•	Classes like MediaBrowserCompat, ConcatenatingMediaSource, DefaultDataSource.Factory, MediaSessionCompat, TimelineQueueNavigator, MediaBrowserServiceCompat

 •	Glide : Catch images and load them in imageView.